bobby-c01/blocky-shooter/README.md

 ## Game Mechanics

 - Each player starts with 3 health points.
-- Players can move left and right and aim their projectiles up and down.
+- Players 1 can move left and right and aim their projectiles up and down, they fire with l
+- Player 2 moves using a and d and aims their projectiles using w and s, they fire with g
 - Projectiles are shot with a specific speed and angle.
 - When a projectile hits a player, the player's health decreases by 1.
 - The game ends when one player's health reaches zero.